 How does the treatment work?

-Both Intense Pulsed Light and Laser systems emit light which is readily absorbed by blood vessels, heating them to a point where they are destroyed.
+Intense Pulsed Light emits light which is readily absorbed by blood vessels, heating them to a point where they are destroyed.
 Following treatment, the vessels quickly clear as they are reabsorbed by the body, leaving little or no trace of the original lesion.

 Which types of veins can be treated?